rohithreddymandla/BrightNotes-LLM-Based-Meeting-Transcript-and-Summarization-System/README.md

 Turn long meeting recordings into clean transcripts, structured summaries, and exportable insights.

-This project runs fully locally with FastAPI + Vue, and optionally integrates with AWS S3 for storage and serverless workflows.
+This project runs fully locally with FastAPI + Vue, and integrates with AWS S3 for storage and serverless workflows.

 ---